gr0uch/tapdance/tapdance.lisp.md

       (defun comment (message) (println (+ "# " message)))
       ((@ *stack* push) (lambda () (fn assert comment))))

-This is run internally on the next tick, which runs all of the testing functions in order.
+This is an implementation detail which runs all of the testing functions in the order that they are declared.

     (defun flush ()
       ((@ ((@ *stack* reduce)